jwinget/fvtt-module-critterdb-import/README.md

 # fvtt-module-critterdb-import
-Foundry VTT module to import bestiaries from CritterDB
+Foundry VTT module to import homebrew bestiaries from CritterDB

 This module is currently a work in progress and imported creatures should be checked carefully.
 Please report any bugs or feature request as GitHub Issues.